honojs/website/introduction/concepts.md

 })
 ```

-With this simple method of writing, we can write our own custom middleware, we can use the built-in ones, and there are third parties.
+With this simple method, we can write our own custom middleware and we can use the built-in or third party middleware.

 ## Developer Experience